Alt News: Sumaiya Shaikh

 Sumaiya Shaikh is a neuroscientist who co-founded Alt News in her role as the science editor.
 Her work has focused on debunking misinformation related to medicine.
-She wrote a book titled India Misinformed: The True Story with Pratik Sinha of Alt News.
-It was published by Harper Collins in 2019.

-Shaikh has frequently highlighted misinformation related to Ayurveda, including when treatments have been promoted without scientific data.
+She wrote a book titled India Misinformed: The True Story with Pratik Sinha of Alt News, which was published by HarperCollins in 2019.
+Shaikh is the founding director of a Sweden-based organization called ViolEND, which aims to rehabilitate extremists.
+She has frequently highlighted misinformation related to Ayurveda, including when treatments have been promoted without scientific data.

-Shaikh is the founding director of a Sweden-based organization called ViolEND.
-The organization aims to rehabilitate extremists who per Shaikh have been shown by research to have an urge to be violent and prefer the dopamine-driven high from violence over other types of highs such as from alcohol or drugs.